Millionaire HabitsMillionaire Habits

 1: District of Columbia (49.2 per 100,000)

+This one probably won’t surprise anyone.
 Our nation’s capital is riddled with crime, though it has improved recently.
 Still, it is the #1 murderous city in the nation, with nearly 50 murders per 100,000 people.
-Politicians seem unwilling or unable to curb violence in their own home city.
+Politicians seem unwilling or unable to curb violence in their home city.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email